bedapub/splicekit/README.md

 </details>

-Setting the minimal set of the above parameters already allows you to run splicekit on the provided bksnake output.

 After setting the basic parameters in your `splicekit.config` file, simply run `splicekit process` inside the folder with your config file.
 This will run all available analysis on your dataset (see details of inidividual commands in **Running Splicekit**)

 ## Running Splicekit <a name="running_splicekit"></a>